 You’re writing your book, making occasional references to other books, experts, and information sources.
-Now you’re wondering whether you need footnotes or if there’s an easier alternative.
-Good news: most of the time, there is.
+Now you’re wondering whether you need footnotes or endnotes or if it’s okay to leave them out.
+Good news: most of the time, it is.

+And now on to this article’s main question: does your book have to include these things?
 Typically, academic, trade, and technical papers employ footnotes, while popular writing does not.
-That means if you’re writing a self-help or inspirational book, footnotes probably are not necessary.
-The exception would be if you’re making a lot of references—more than ten or fifteen in the book.
+That means if you’re writing, say, a self-help or inspirational book, footnotes probably are not necessary.
+The exception would be if you’re making a lot of references—more than ten or fifteen in the manuscript.
 Then footnotes would be appropriate, even if you write in a popular genre.

 Of course, not needing footnotes doesn’t mean you’re exempt from giving credit when you borrow another writer’s words or quote facts from other sources.
 It just means you don’t have to give credit via a footnote.
 Instead, simply include a sentence in the body of the text that mentions where the quote or information is taken from.